Geneva Golden Tornadoes football: Post-season playoff appearances

-Prior to joining NCAA Division-III, Geneva College competed in eight NAIA playoff games, finishing with a record of 4–4 (including forfeit victory) and reaching the national semi-finals in 1987.
-The Golden Tornadoes joined the Presidents' Athletic Conference in 2007 and had to undergo a four-year provisional period, where they were ineligible for the NCAA Division-III playoffs, and conference awards.
+Prior to joining NCAA Division III, Geneva College competed in eight NAIA playoff games, finishing with a record of 4–4 (including a forfeit victory) and reaching the national semi-finals in 1987.
+The Golden Tornadoes joined the Presidents' Athletic Conference in 2007 and had to undergo a four-year provisional period, where they were ineligible for the NCAA Division III playoffs and conference awards.
 In 2007, the Golden Tornadoes would have finished second in the PAC, with a 7–1 record against PAC opponents.
-Had they not been provisional members, the GTs might have qualified for the NCAA Division-III playoffs.
+Had they not been provisional members, the Golden Tornadoes might have qualified for the NCAA Division III playoffs.